Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 Residential

 As a resident, you have the civic responsibility to ensure that you do not place or hang any object within or outside your flat in a way that poses a threat to safety.
-Find out the safety guidelines you should follow to prevent such accidents from happening, as penalties will be imposed if these guidelines are not met.
+Find out the safety guidelines you should follow to prevent accidents from happening, as penalties will be imposed if these guidelines are not met.

 Observe the do’s and don’ts listed below to play a part in keeping your neighbourhood safe from killer litter.